pollere/NDNpatches/README.md

 # NFD patches to fix multicast Interests and improve Interest satisfaction time

+(WIth release of DCT version 5, these patches are no longer required to run DCT applications.)

 ### Van Jacobson, Mon Nov 18 10:00:24 PST 2019 (original patches: updates below)

 These are some small patches to fix misbehavior we have observed in the